Nolan Jones Preview, Player Props: Rockies vs. Cubs

 Cubs Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Cubs pitching staff ranks 20th in the league.
+- The Cubs pitching staff ranks 20th in the league with a collective 8.5 strikeouts per nine innings.

-- The Cubs have the 14th-ranked team ERA among all MLB pitching staffs (4.09).
+- The Cubs' 4.09 team ERA ranks 14th among all MLB pitching staffs.

-- Cubs pitchers combine to allow the fifth-fewest home runs in baseball (156 total, 1.1 per game).
+- The Cubs give up the fourth-fewest home runs in baseball (156 total, 1.1 per game).

-- Wicks (3-0 with a 2.16 ERA and 13 strikeouts in 16 2/3 innings pitched) makes the start for the Cubs, his fourth of the season.
+- Assad (3-3 with a 2.83 ERA and 67 strikeouts in 92 1/3 innings pitched) gets the start for the Cubs, his ninth of the season.

-- The lefty last pitched on Wednesday against the San Francisco Giants, when he tossed 6 2/3 innings, allowing two earned runs while giving up nine hits.
+- His most recent appearance was on Thursday against the Arizona Diamondbacks, when the righty went 5 1/3 innings, surrendering three earned runs while giving up seven hits.

-- In three games this season, the 24-year-old has a 2.16 ERA and 7 strikeouts per nine innings, while giving up a batting average of .258 to opposing hitters.
+- In 26 games this season, the 26-year-old has a 2.83 ERA and 6.5 strikeouts per nine innings, while giving up a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.